imboowa/emboowaeC-/README.md

 Whatever is encrypted here can be decrypted in this file [emboowaeC-](https://github.com/imboowa/emboowaeC-).

 ## Features
-- Encrypts plain text using a basic substitution or shift-based algorithm.
+- Encrypts plain text using a basic substitution.
 - Implements the encryption logic without using any external libraries.
 - Designed to be simple and educational.